 The Aviation program prepares students for vocational work in the field of aviation.
-Enrollment provides engagement in airport operations, flight logistics, ground maintenance and other vital aviation operations, thus allowing students to expand their credentials in this growing field.
+Enrollment provides engagement in airport operations, flight logistics, flight, ground maintenance and other vital aviation operations, thus allowing students to expand their credentials in this growing field.
 Graduates of our program entered careers in charter services, missionary aviation, flight instruction, and operate as corporate and commercial pilots.

-The program is a partnership between Central Christian College of Kansas and International Aero Academy (IAA).
-It allows domestic and international students to seek a degree, as well as complete a number of licenses and ratings through IAA, including:
+Besides residential options, through which students can pursue aviation, CCCK also maintains a partnership with International Aero Academy (IAA).
+It allows domestic and international students to seek a degree, as well as complete an accelerated fight training experience leading to the completion of a number of licenses and ratings including:

 - Private Pilot's License

 - Instrument Rating

 - Commercial License

 - Certified Flight Instructor

-- · Certified Flight Instructor, Instrument
+- Certified Flight Instructor, Instrument